 A retired head teacher from Cupar has praised her local optician for a hospital referral that ultimately saved her life.

-Kirsty Bidgood, optician, spotted a dark area on the tissue within her right eye and referred her to Ninewells Hospital in Dundee for immediate attention.
+Alison Wright (63) visited Specsavers St Andrews for a routine eye health check when the optician Kirsty Bidgood spotted a dark area on the tissue within her right eye and referred her to Ninewells Hospital in Dundee for immediate attention.

 At the hospital that afternoon, a doctor arranged an ultrasound which confirmed Alison had a melanoma behind her eye.

-“This was followed by specialist radiation treatment in January at Clatterbridge Hospital in Liverpool.’
+“This was followed by specialist radiation treatment in January at Clatterbridge Hospital in Wirral, Liverpool.”

-The radiation in Alison’s body will continue to work for up to 18 months, and she will attend check-ups every six months for the foreseeable future, which will include a MRI scan to check if the cancer has spread – but her prognosis looks positive.
+The radiation in Alison’s body will continue to work for up to 18 months, and Alison will attend check-ups every six months for the foreseeable future, which will include a MRI scan to check if the cancer has spread, but her prognosis looks positive.

-Julia Campbell, store director in Specsavers St Andrews, says: “Alison’s case, although very rare, is an example of just how vital an eye exam can be.
+Store director in Specsavers St Andrews, Julia Campbell, said: “Alison’s case, although very rare, is an example of just how vital an eye exam can be.

 “We recommend getting your eyes checked every two years as they can detect several underlying health conditions, not just changes in prescription.

 “I’m proud to have Kirsty as a member of our store team and we’d like to wish Alison a long and happy retirement.”